equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 WestConnex Delivery Authority
 Environmental Impact Statement

-x

-H3b – near Bill Boyce Reserve at Wentworth Avenue and Pomeroy Street
+* H3b – near Bill Boyce Reserve at Wentworth Avenue and Pomeroy Street

-x

-H3c – near Underwood Road.
+* H3c – near Underwood Road.

 The general location of these is shown on Figure 4.5.
 The selected design refinement was H3b, which is a location to the east of Saleyards Creek, about near the footbridge over the existing M4.
 This location was selected because it would:

-x

-Avoid areas of flood inundation near Saleyards Creek
+* Avoid areas of flood inundation near Saleyards Creek

-x

-Maintain the existing pedestrian bridge across the M4
+* Maintain the existing pedestrian bridge across the M4

-x

-Not affect Wentworth Road South or Pomeroy Street on the northern side of the existing M4
+* Not affect Wentworth Road South or Pomeroy Street on the northern side of the existing M4

-x

-Allow the tunnel to be far enough below ground so as to not prevent high density development within the Bakehouse Quarter due to potential basements or building footings
+* Allow the tunnel to be far enough below ground so as to not prevent high density development within the Bakehouse Quarter due to potential basements or building footings

-x

-Utilise land within the existing M4 road reserve.
+* Utilise land within the existing M4 road reserve.

 #### 4.4.2 M4 westbound access options